Quicklinks

 No, Massachusetts law does not require any witness to be present at the ceremony.

-What should we do if an out-of-state member of the clergy is performing the marriage?
+What should we do if an out-of-state member of the clergy or an individual who is not a member of the clergy is performing the marriage?

-The clergy person must obtain a Certificate of Authorization from the Secretary of States office prior to the ceremony.
+The person must obtain a Certificate of Authorization from the Massachusetts Secretary of the Commonwealth office prior to the ceremony.
 For further information contact:

 Division of Public Records